-Should you water your trees in winter?
+Should you water trees in winter?
 If so, what are the best tree watering tips for winter weather?

 Winter impacts everyone, and that includes the trees in your yard.
 Most people believe that since trees remain dormant during the winter season, the cold and dry conditions do not impact them.
 But that is far from the truth.